Lower School Signature Programs

 Our Lower School religion curriculum is aligned with the growing ability and curiosity of kindergarten through grade 4 students, who are encouraged to make connections between what they believe and how they live their lives.
 Through two weekly chapel services and one religion class, they learn that they have value and significance, have much to share and contribute, and have an invitation from God to live in communion with others.
 In addition, chapel offers many chances for peer involvement and leadership—from reading Scripture and leading prayers to bringing a musical offering and carrying the processional cross.

 St. Francis faculty members are trained in the Social, Emotional, and Academic Learning (SEAL) methodology.
 This research-based approach to K–8 teaching focuses on the strong link between social-emotional skills and academic, personal, and civic success.
-Integrating SEAL into the St. Francis curriculum helps students develop four core competencies:
+Integrating SEAL into the St. Francis curriculum helps elementary school students develop four core competencies:

 Self-Awareness: The ability to accurately recognize one’s emotions and thoughts and their influence on behavior.
 This includes accurately assessing one’s strengths and limitations and possessing a well-grounded sense of confidence and optimism.